10 Ode Examples to Explore

 Written by English romantic poet Percy Bysshe Shelley, “Ode to the West Wind” speaks of the west wind being a force of death and decay.
 As the speaker writes, he welcomes death and the coming rejuvenation that it brings.

 Shelley masterfully weaves alliteration into his poem as he talks about the “wild West Win.”
-It uses terza rima, a form of poetry that has three-line stanzas with the first and third line rhyming.
+It uses terza rima, a form of poetry with three-line stanzas rhyming the first and third lines.

 “O wild West Wind, thou breath of Autumn’s being,